nitinkp/COSC-4353-Group-B/lexicon.md

-Datasets - collections or sets of data or information, CSV files - comma separated value file.
+Datasets - collections or sets of data or information, \n CSV files - comma separated value file.
 A file that is a list of information that is delimited by commas.
 These files are saved as .csv, txt files - files that are just text and are saved as .txt, python - the python programming language.
 This language is the main language for the project,